 - Many, a majority of companies in this research to take a strategic approach to digital.
 From talking to companies, I find the creation of digital plans often occurs in two stages.
 First, a separate digital marketing plan is created.
 This is useful to get agreement and buy-in by showing the opportunities and problems and map out a path through setting goals and specific strategies for digital including how you integrated digital marketing into other business activities.
 Second, digital becomes integrated into marketing strategy, it’s a core activity, “business-as-usual”, but doesn’t warrant separate planning, except for the tactics.

-10 reasons Why you may need a Digital Channel strategy?
+10 Reasons why you may need a Digital Marketing Channel strategy?

 1. You’re directionless